-- Cricket requires players to be in close proximity at times over long durations (T20: 3+ hrs, 50 Over: 7+ hours) and involves the use of shared facilities. - Should a team member or opponent develop any COVID-19 symptoms or be found to develop an infection, participants will require isolation and possible testing as they are most likely to have been in close contact. - On-field behaviour that includes celebrations with body contact, and shared use of drink bottles, towels and equipment can pose a risk in cricket and should be strongly discouraged.
-Players should be encouraged to take responsibility for their own items (sunglasses, cap, jumpers, towels etc.) and instructed against handing over any items to umpires or teammates. - Cricket is officiated by umpires on the field of play and their health and well-being needs to be taken into full consideration as they spend the greatest amount of time in close proximity to players.
+- Cricket requires players to be in close proximity at times over long durations (T20: 3+ hrs, 50 Over: 7+ hours) and involves the use of shared facilities. - Should a team member or opponent develop any COVID-19 symptoms or be found to develop an infection, participants will require isolation and possible testing as they are most likely to have been in close contact. - Although Cricket is not a contact sport, the cricket ball is a potential transmission medium and rules should be applied around the management of the ball, in line with ICC directives (e.g. no use of saliva to shine the ball). - On-field behaviour that includes celebrations with body contact, and shared use of drink bottles, towels and equipment can pose a risk in cricket and should be strongly discouraged.
+Players should be encouraged to take responsibility for their own items (sunglasses, cap, jumpers, towels etc.) and instructed against handing over any items to umpires or teammates. - Participants, in particular umpires, scorers, match referees and support staff, may be considered to be vulnerable individuals that are at higher risk of severe illness due to COVID-19.
+This includes older individuals (approx. 60+) and people of any age with underlying medical conditions such as cardiac, kidney, diabetes, obesity, weak innate immunity, etc. - Cricket is officiated by umpires on the field of play and their health and well-being needs to be taken into full consideration as they spend the greatest amount of time in close proximity to players.